xieyying/deephalo/README.md

 ---

 ## Key Differentiators
+1. Deep leaning-based halogen prediction resistance to Fe/dehydro isomers
+2. First Isotope Pattern Validation strategies specific for halogenated molecules
-1. First integrated multi-level halogen detection system
+3. hierarchical halogen scoring system (H-score)
-2. Novel dual-branch IsoNN architecture
-3. Comprehensive dereplication workflow
+4. Comprehensive dereplication workflow
-4. Enhanced GNPS molecular networking
+5. Enhanced GNPS molecular networking

 ---

-*For methodology details and validation datasets, see [Methods and Benchmarks](#).*
+*For methodology details and validation datasets, see [Methods](#).*

 ## Where to get it？
 The source code is hosted on GitHub at: https://github.com/xieyying/DeepHalo